OXID-eSales/developer_documentation/development/modules_components_themes/project/twig_template_engine/installation.rst

 to install a twig theme for the frontend of your shop, for more information please read :doc:`Twig theme installation documentation </development/modules_components_themes/theme/twig/installation>`.

-.. todo: #tbd: Schritt 4. entfernen: #Igor: check: can we remove the step?
+.. todo: #tbd/#Igor: Schritt 4. entfernen: #Igor: check: can we remove the step?
 APEX theme is delivered with oxid 7, not the twig theme
 .. todo: #Igor: can we remove Troubleshooting?: this section looks like only relevant for 6.5.x. twig admin theme is delivered with oxid 7 compilation

 **Troubleshooting**